Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Super Loco: kid-friendly restaurant with scoot space

-Ever popular Mexican Super Loco in Robertson Quay offers friendly service and a kids’ menu including ham and cheese quesadillas (great with a side of guacamole and corn on the cob!).
-Super Loco does a kids’ menu on the weekends (with colouring pencils) for Eggs & Soldiers, Avo & Tomato Toast, and Chicken Tacos plus a fresh fruit plate as a dessert option.
+Ever popular Mexican Super Loco in Robertson Quay offers friendly service and a kids’ menu (with colouring pencils) including ham and cheese quesadillas (great with a side of guacamole and corn on the cob!), Avo & Tomato Toast, and Chicken Tacos plus a fresh fruit plate as a dessert option.
+Do note that the kids’ menu is different on the weekdays and weekends.
 They also offer lots of fun and free themed kids’ activities geared around holidays like Easter, Dios de Los Muertos and New Year’s.
-Book here now
+Book here now.

 Les Bouchons: kid-friendly restaurant near playground

 Les Bouchons, is known for its Grilled Black Angus Rib Eye Steak with salad and free flow homemade French fries!
-This outlet of Les Bouchons however does not have a kids’ menu though it is still popular with some families as kids can share the Fillet steak with free flow fries ($58).
-Plus there’s the free playground at Rob Quay right outside.
-Book here now
+This outlet of Les Bouchons does not have a kids’ menu (unlike the Rochester outlet) though it is still popular with some families as kids can share the Fillet steak with free flow fries ($58).
+Plus, there’s the free playground at Rob Quay right outside.
+Book here now.

 Carrotsticks and Cravings

-Carrotsticks and Cravings is a healthy café and restaurant with kid-friendly locations in Robertson Quay.
-They serve Turmeric Lattés and healthy, refined sugar-free dishes.
-Kids’ dishes include a Sourdough toastie with ham and cheese plus berries, a picnic style pack of Hummus, veg crudites, bread, cheese and popcorn; smoothies; and gluten-free pancakes.
-Kids can scoot along the river at the Rob Quay location making this spot kid-friendly.
+Carrotsticks and Cravings is a healthy café and restaurant with a kid-friendly location in Robertson Quay where kids can scoot along pavement outside.
+They serve Chai Lattés and healthy, refined sugar-free dishes.
+Kids’ dishes include a Sourdough toastie with ham and cheese, PB & jam or mini smashed avo, pita toast with butter & cheese; smoothies; and gluten-free pancakes.
+Book here now.

 Boomarang: kid-friendly restaurant with scoot space

-Boomarang opens for brekkie at 6am so that’s a big plus in any parent’s book!
-The kids’ menu meals (printed on a colouring-in sheet) range from French Toast with berries, Bacon and Eggs with Toasted fingers for breakfast to Chicken Schnitzel and Mac & Cheese for lunch or dinner.
+Boomarang opens for brekkie at 6am, so that’s a big plus in any parent’s book!
+The kids’ menu meals (printed on a colouring sheet) range from French Toast with berries, to Bacon and Eggs with Toasted fingers for breakfast to a create-your-own meal for lunch or dinner with a choice of beef sausage, chicken skewer or battered fish for protein and a choice of veggies and carbs.
 It’s popular with families, cyclists and groups of people watching sports on the big screen.
 Book here now.

 Tapas, 24: kid-friendly restaurant with scoot space